workerholic/workerholic.github.io/_includes/story.md

 ### Workerholic compared to the Gold Standard: Sidekiq

-Finally, we wanted to compare with Sidekiq one last time with each types of jobs individually.
+Finally, we wanted to compare Workerholic with Sidekiq one last time with different types of jobs individually.
 We're on par with Sidekiq, and only slightly faster than Sidekiq each time, and as we mentioned before this is because Sidekiq is a more mature and robust solution with a much larger feature-set.

+{: .center}
 ![benchmark_workerholic_sidekiq](/img/benchmark_workerholic_sidekiq.png)

+As an additional feature, we wanted to make sure Workerholic runs on various Ruby interpeters and that's why we chose JRuby (one of the most stable and mature Ruby interpreters) to be the main alternative interpreter.
+To ensure full compatibility, we ran an extensive set of jobs on our Rails application.
-We also decided to compare the results of JRuby vs MRI.
-Because jRuby can run in parallel without the need of spinning up multiple processes, we found that execution of CPU blocking jobs was much faster in JRuby than in MRI, which is what we would expect.
+We also decided to benchmark JRuby against MRI.
+Because JRuby can run in parallel without the need of spinning up multiple processes, we found that execution of CPU blocking jobs was much faster in JRuby than in MRI, which is what we would expect.

 ### JRuby

+{: .center}
 ![benchmark_jruby](/img/benchmark_jruby.png)

 # Conclusion

 It was a lot of fun to work on this project!
-Our goal was to share this knowledge with the community and we are confident our experience will be useful to other software engineers even if they don't have a plan to developer their own background job processor.
-After all it's usually a very interesting enterprise to understand how something works under the hood!
+Our goal was to share this knowledge with the community and we are confident our experience will be useful to other software engineers even if they don't have a plan to build their own background job processor.
+After all, it's usually a very interesting enterprise to understand how something works under the hood!

 As for us, we learned and expanded our knowledge about:

-- concurrency, and specifically threads
+- concurrency in general and threads in particular
-- parallel execution using multiple processes and other Ruby interpreters
+- parallel execution using multiple processes
-- lower level details about threads and processes, such as their memory footprint
+- low level constructs such as threads and processes and their memory footprint
 - the impact on computational and memory resources when using multiple threads and multiple processes
-- using Redis as a key:value store and taking advantage of its awesome features such as native data structures, great performance and database snapshots
+- using Redis as a key/value store and taking advantage of its awesome features such as native data structures, great performance and database snapshots
 - building a Ruby gem
 - providing users with an easy-to-use yet powerful CLI
+- working with other Ruby interpreters

 Since Workerholic is still in alpha, we do not recommend using it in a production environment.
 As for the next steps, we have quite a few in mind: